Scalable load balancing in networked systems: A survey of recent advances: Abstract

 \section{Abstract}

-{ The basic load balancing scenario involves a single dispatcher where tasks arrive that must immediately be forwarded to one of $N$~single-server queues.
-We discuss recent advances on scalable load balancing schemes which provide favorable delay performance when $N$ grows large, and yet only require minimal implementation overhead.

-Join-the-Shortest-Queue (JSQ) yields vanishing delays as $N$ grows large, as in a centralized queueing arrangement, but involves a prohibitive communication burden.
-In contrast, power-of-$d$ or JSQ($d$) schemes that assign an incoming task to a server with the shortest queue among $d$~servers selected uniformly at random require little communication, but lead to constant delays.
-In order to examine this fundamental trade-off between delay performance and implementation overhead, we consider JSQ($d(N)$) schemes where the diversity parameter $d(N)$ depends on~$N$ and investigate what growth rate of $d(N)$ is required to asymptotically match the optimal JSQ performance on fluid and diffusion scale.
+{ In this survey we provide an overview of recent advances on scalable load balancing schemes which provide favorable delay performance and yet require minimal implementation overhead.
+The basic load balancing scenario involves a single dispatcher where tasks arrive that must immediately be forwarded to one of $N$~single-server queues.
+The Join-the-Shortest-Queue (JSQ) policy yields vanishing delays as $N$ grows large, as in a centralized queueing arrangement, but involves a prohibitive communication burden.
+In contrast, JSQ($d$) schemes that assign an incoming task to a server with the shortest queue among $d$~servers selected uniformly at random require little communication, but lead to constant delays.
+In order to examine this fundamental trade-off between delay performance and implementation overhead, we discuss a body of recent research on JSQ($d(N)$) schemes where the diversity parameter $d(N)$ depends on~$N$ and investigate the growth rate of $d(N)$ required to match the optimal JSQ performance on fluid and diffusion scale.

-Stochastic coupling techniques and stochastic-process limits play an instrumental role in establishing the asymptotic optimality.
-We demonstrate how this methodology carries over to infinite-server settings, finite buffers, multiple dispatchers, servers arranged on graph topologies, and token-based load balancing including the popular Join-the-Idle-Queue (JIQ) scheme.
-In this way we provide a broad overview of the many recent advances in the field.
-This survey extends the short review presented at ICM 2018~\cite{BBLM18}.}
+Stochastic coupling techniques and scaling limits play an instrumental role in establishing this asymptotic optimality.
+We demonstrate how this methodology carries over to infinite-server settings, finite buffers, multiple dispatchers, servers arranged on graph topologies, and token-based load balancing schemes such as Join-the-Idle-Queue (JIQ), thus providing a broad overview of the main trends in the field.}